New Constructions of Optimal Binary LCD Codes: Abstract

 \section{Abstract}

-Linear complementary dual (LCD) codes can provide an optimum linear coding solution for the two-user binary adder channel.
-LCD codes also can be used to against side-channel attacks and fault non-invasive attacks.
-Let $d_{LCD}(n, k)$ denote the maximum value of $d$ for which a binary $[n,k, d]$ LCD code exists.
-In \cite{BS21}, Bouyuklieva conjectured that $d_{LCD}(n+1, k)=d_{LCD}(n, k)$ or $d_{LCD}(n, k) + 1$ for any lenth $n$ and dimension $k \ge 2$.
-In this paper, we first prove Bouyuklieva's conjecture \cite{BS21} by constructing a binary $[n,k,d-1]$ LCD codes from a binary $[n+1,k,d]$ $LCD_{o,e}$ code, when $d \ge 3$ and $k \ge 2$.
-Then we provide a distance lower bound for binary LCD codes by expanded codes, and use this bound and some methods such as puncturing, shortening, expanding and extension, we construct some new binary LCD codes.
-Finally, we improve some previously known values of $d_{LCD}(n, k)$ of lengths $38 \le n \le 40$ and dimensions $9 \le k \le 15$.
-We also obtain some values of $d_{LCD}(n, k)$ with $41 \le n \le 50$ and $6 \le k \le n-6$.
+Linear complementary dual (LCD) codes provide an optimum linear coding solution for the two-user binary adder channel.
+LCD codes also can be used against side-channel attacks and fault non-invasive attacks.
+In this paper, we obtain a lower bound on the distance of binary LCD codes through expanded codes.
+We give necessary and sufficient conditions to extend binary $[n,k]$ LCD codes to binary $[n+1,k]$ and $[n+1,k+1]$ LCD codes.
+A sufficient condition for a binary $[n,k,d-1]$ LCD code constructed from a binary $[n+1,k,d]$ $\LCDoe$ code is also given.
+Finally, we construct some new binary LCD codes by using our LCD bounds and some methods such as puncturing, shortening, expanding and extension.
+In particular, we improve some previously known range of $d_{\LCD}(n, k)$ of lengths $38 \le n \le 40$ and dimensions $9 \le k \le 15$.
+We also obtain some values or range of $d_{\LCD}(n, k)$ with $41 \le n \le 50$ and $6 \le k \le n-6$.